latent-to/developer-docs/docs/navigating-subtensor/emissions-coinbase.md

 #### Price Stabilization

-When a subnet's alpha price falls below its expected emission proportion, the a mechanism automatically intervenes to maintain market stability:
+When a subnet's alpha price falls below its expected emission proportion, the mechanism automatically intervenes to maintain market stability:
 1. **Price Support**: Reduces TAO injection to prevent further price depression
 2. **Market Making**: Uses the "saved" TAO to buy alpha from the pool, supporting the token price